kheller18/data-structures-algorithms/questions/HTML.md

    + No. HTML elements are defined by a starting tag, may contain some content and a closing tag.For example, `<h1>Heading 1</h1>` is a HTML element but just `<h1>` is a starting tag and `</h1>` is a closing tag

 2. What are tags and attributes in HTML?
-   + Tags are the primary component of the HTML that defines how the content will be structured/ formatted, whereas Attributes are used along with the HTML tags to define the characteristics of the element.
+   + Tags are the primary component of the HTML that defines how the content will be structured/formatted, whereas Attributes are used along with the HTML tags to define the characteristics of the element.
 For example, `<p align=” center”>Interview questions</p>`, in this the ‘align’ is the attribute using which we will align the paragraph to show in the center of the view.

 3. What are void elements in HTML?
    + HTML elements which do not have closing tags or do not need to be closed are Void elements.
 For Example `<br />`, `<img />`, `<hr />`, etc.